 Well, there is only one rule in negotiation, and that is that there are no rules.
 But if there were any rules, that would probably be one.
 People will almost never believe that an initial offer is the best offer.
 Negotiation takes time, and requires movement.
 It is a process, a dance, a contest.
 Even if, at the end, the parties have not moved substantially from their opening positions, the negotiation process serves a human purpose.
 A gambler may play poker all night long, at times being “up $500” and at other times being “down $700”, before being “about even” when the game ends in the early morning hours.
 He has still “gambled”, played the game.
 The score just ended about even.

 Similarly, parties often benefit by going through the negotiation process, even if a settlement is not reached quickly.
 They need to be heard!
 It is unlike trial, or an arbitration, where a judge or jury or arbitrator listens to the parties and makes a decision.
 In settlement negotiations the parties must be persuaded to come to an agreement.
 It can happen quickly, but it is almost always the wrong strategy to expect your opponent to accept your initial demand or offer.
 It is sometimes perceived as impolite to expect it.
 They need to see how you (and your attorney) handle yourself.

 In the end, settlement negotiation is a skill that is learned and refined by practice.
-The civil litigation attorneys at Gehres Law Group are experienced negotiators, and know how to get you a good deal.
+The civil litigation attorneys at Gehres Law Library are experienced negotiators, and know how to get you a good deal.
 And, we are also aggressive trial lawyers when a case does not settle, whether the matter involves a breach of contract claim, corporate law matter, or other business-related dispute.
 Contact us for your complementary evaluation and put our decades of refined legal acumen to work for you.